Master of Fine Arts in Creative Writing

 Land Acknowledgement

 The Creative Writing Program acknowledges that the University of Washington, like all of our businesses, institutions and our lives, exists on Indigenous land.
 Such land acknowledgements are necessary as we push for justice and liberation in institutions and a broader society that continues to live out the settler colonial legacies of land theft, genocide, and enslavement.
-This Duwamish territory, and we are grateful to be here.
+This is Duwamish territory, and we are grateful to be here.

 Departmental Commitment to Diversity, Equity and Justice